smileandknow/smileandknow.github.io/_posts/2020-04-30-on-writing-and-having-written.md

 Sometimes, the opposite is just as true:
 I do like to eat sweets, but I regret having eaten them.
 I do like to gossip, but I despise having gossiped.
-I do like to procrastinate, but I loathe having many tasks left undone.
+I do like to procrastinate, but I loathe staring at the same task in my list that just does not seem to disappear.

 It's the same question every time: